 Some of these sites also give you the ability to create travel packages: you can reserve a rental car, airline ticket and hotel room all at once.
 While this isn’t always a good deal, it can be a way to get discount hotel deals you can’t get through the hotel’s website.

 To search one of these sites, simply type in your travel dates and destination.
 Typically you'll have filters you can apply (such as only 3-star accommodation, wifi included, breakfast included, and more).
 Then you can sift through the listings and follow the prompts to “order” your stay.
 Make sure to print your confirmation.

 There are definite benefits to booking with the hotel directly.
 You can get hotel special offers (for example, hotel packages that includes free wifi and parking) and nicer accommodations.
 Rumor has it that hotels save the best rooms for the guests that make their bookings directly.
-In Santiago once I was told by a small hotel that had I reserved directly I would have had a cheaper rate because they pay a commission to the booking site.
+In Spain once I was told by a small hotel that had I reserved directly, I would have had a cheaper rate because they pay a commission to the booking site.

-You’ll also have to book through the hotel’s site if you’re using points or want to earn points through a hotel loyalty program.
+You may also have to book through the hotel’s site if you’re using points or want to earn points through a hotel loyalty program.